BhaskaraGB/Bulk-RNA-seq_data-preprocessing_Panicum-hallii/README.md

 ## 03-map-filter

 This directory contains scripts for converting SAM files to BAM format, filtering and sorting BAM files, marking duplicates, and generating mapping statistics as part of an RNA-seq data processing pipeline.
-These scripts are designed to be run in a Conda environment, ensuring reproducibility and ease of use.

-### Scripts
+### Scripts Overview

 1. **samtoolsfilter.sh**:
    - **Purpose**: Converts SAM files to BAM format, filters out reads with a mapping quality less than 30, and sorts the BAM files.